uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 console.log(task['description']); // Read and understand the Next.js book.
 ```

-> Note that we will practically always use the dot notation.
+> In practice, we will almost always use the dot notation.

-Remember how you accessed the length of an array using `arr.length`?
+Remember how we accessed the length of an array using `arr.length`?
-You can do that because every array has a property called `length` that indicates the length of that array.
+We can do that because every array has a property called `length` that indicates the length of that array.

 Properties don't have to be primitive values.
 They can also be other objects.

-Generally speaking, you can arbitrarily nest objects and arrays.
+Generally speaking, we can arbitrarily nest objects and arrays.
-For example, here is how you can nest an object inside an object:
+For example, here is how we can nest an object inside an object:

 ```js
 const user = {